pankajsurti/AutoSiteProvisioning/README.md

 # AutoSitePrv
-This is ab auto site provisioning solution using the PnP Core Provisioning engine.
+This is an auto site provisioning solution using the PnP Core Provisioning engine.